drexwald/labs/ansible/install/ssh-keys-setup.md

 ```
 	1) switch to user ( su - ansible )
 	2) run "ssh-keygen" command as user ( this will genereate ssh keys for the user )
+	3) run "ls -al"   command to check for .ssh
 ```

 ### copy user ssh keys from ansible contrller to all target hosts